 Agamemnon by Aeschylus revolves around the occasion of the titular character’s return from the Trojan War.
 The character that becomes the most sympathetic is Agamemnon’s war prize, the prophetess Cassandra.
 By appealing to the cultural knowledge of his audience and by having other characters empathize for her suffering, Aeschylus sets up Cassandra as the character for whom it is easiest to have compassion.

 According to scholars in the Classical field, it is presumed the audience of Aeschylus would have know the shared stories of their culture such as myths about the gods and goddesses, hero cycles like those pertaining to Hercules or Theseus, and tales concerning the exploits of warriors who fought in the Trojan War.
-It could be expected that the events in Agamemnon come as no surprise to the audience.
+It could be expected that the events in Agamemnon come as no surprise to the audience, so the author's goal isn't to create plot twists.
 The playwright mirrors the viewers’ foreknowledge in the character of Cassandra who is cursed to see the future but cannot change it just as the audience cannot alter the events of the play.
-This sharing in knowledge binds the audience to Cassandra since they are in the same omniscient yet powerless position; she becomes a stand-in for the audience.
+This sharing in knowledge binds the audience to Cassandra since they are in the same omniscient yet powerless position; she becomes a stand-in for the audience at least as much as the chorus is.
 This shared perspective leads the viewers to feel for Cassandra’s situation because they know of the oncoming doom as well as she does.

 Ancient Greece also had a strong sense of hospitality and the relationship between a guest and host.
 Ostensibly, this continued in the golden age of Athens during which Aeschylus actively wrote.
 It would not be a stretch to presume he played upon his audiences’ sense of hospitality, possibly even piety, by introducing Cassandra in her sacred regalia as a stranger in a strange land.
 Cassandra’s social powerlessness compliments her inability to change her fate, and it appeals to the traditional audience’s customs of hospitality.